Lats / Latissimus Dorsi Pain and Yoga

 Essential Yoga Body Parts

-The Latissimus dorsi, which is located in the back, is one of the widest muscles in the body.
+The Latissimus dorsi, located in the back, is one of the broadest muscles in the body.
 It has a large, triangular shape and works when you do exercises such as swimming and pull-ups.
 The latissimus dorsi is also one of the muscles that help you with breathing.

-This musclei is also called “the lats,” and has a superficial location just below the skin.
-As a result, this muscle is more visible than muscles such as the psoas major muscle.
-If you look at someone who is in good shape, you may be able to see the large and flat V-shape that spans over the width of the back.
+This muscle is called "the lats" and has a superficial location below the skin.
+As a result, this muscle is more visible than the psoas major muscle.
+If you look at someone in good shape, you may see the large and flat V-shape that spans over the width of the back.

 Picture from Wikipedia